Where To Find The Best Street Food In Sydney

 This is a cute little boutique grocery store and cafe with a big kitchen (and heart) that produces almost all of its own grocery goods.
 The key to their success is the hand-built wood-burning oven affectionately named Apollonia.
 Whether you are sampling one of their many sweet treats or delicious bread like the wood-fired focaccia, the depth of flavor the oven brings is incredible.

+Were you checking out Sydney after dark last night?
 This is a great stop first thing in the morning to grab a perfectly brewed coffee and cinnamon bun to start your day right.
 If you have time to sit, try some quiche, or be the hit of the office and take in a savory spelt tart for lunch, healthy and tasty.
 Next time you are in the Annadale area of Sydney stop by and pick some of their homemade butter, tea blends, or fresh organic fruit for home.